mAuto/BigBaby/app/src/main/java/com/mauto/bigbaby/librarys/Jetpack/LiveData_Lifecycle_ViewModel/Lifecycle&LiveData&ViewModel.md

     public static void injectIfNeededIn(Activity activity) {
         // 在Activity创建的时候，注入一个ReportFragment
-        // ProcessLifecycleOwner should always correctly work and some activities may not extend
-        // FragmentActivity from support lib, so we use framework fragments for activities android.app.FragmentManager manager = activity.getFragmentManager();
+        android.app.FragmentManager manager = activity.getFragmentManager();
         if (manager.findFragmentByTag(REPORT_FRAGMENT_TAG) == null) {
             manager.beginTransaction().add(new ReportFragment(), REPORT_FRAGMENT_TAG).commit();